gersteinlab/siglasso/README.md

 ```
 Then you also need to have an uncompressed reference genome that is compatible with your vcf ready.

-Now, before running, one last thing is you need to prepare a meta file specify the paths of all your vcf files.
+Before running, one last thing is to prepare a meta file specify the paths of all your vcf files.
 An optional 2nd column can be used to specify sample names.
 Otherwise, it will grab the filenames as sample names.
 ```
 /Users/data/breast/brca_cancer_1.vcf, brca_a_1
 /Users/data/breast/brca_cancer_1.vcf, brca_b_1